 Fees and contracts for data processing and analysis

-When a manufacturer engages with BC they contract to pay an annual fee to NPS for setting up and maintaining the repository where all the data about their implant is collected, processed and stored.
+When a manufacturer engages with BC they contract to pay an annual fee to NEC for setting up and maintaining the repository where all the data about their implant is collected, processed and stored.
 The fee also includes the production of the reports for the Advisory Group, its rapporteurs, the manufacturer and the implanting surgeons.

 This separation of duties (between the rapporteurs and data processor) ensures that the people providing the assessment of the performance and safety of an implant cannot be influenced by any financial incentives – thus ensuring and maintaining their clear independence.